Click on the titles to shop select books and anthologies.

 Poetry

-Weaving the Terrain: 100-Word Southwestern Poems is the third collection in a unique series from Dos Gatos Press, Poetry of the American Southwest.
+Weaving the Terrain: 100-Word Southwestern Poems is the third anthology collection in a unique series from Dos Gatos Press, Poetry of the American Southwest.
 Each poem is exactly one hundred words, no more, no less.
 Within this restriction, however, you’ll find poems as varied as the landscape, the history, the people they evoke.
 Weaving the Terrain includes stunning prose poems and haibun, as well as poems in every shape made possible by a poet’s imagination and the hundred words chosen.
 Each poem is a concentrated gem on a topic related to the broad area known as the Southwest.
 Editors David Meischen and Scott Wiggerman have arranged 211 poems by 151 poets in eight engaging chapters.

 Award-winning poets include Dorothy Alexander, Gloria Amescua, Shayna Begay, Alan Birkelbach, Lauren Camp, Chip Dameron, Gregory Louis Candela, Jessica Mehta, Karla K. Morton, Elina Petrova, Brenda Nettles Riojas, Sharon Suzuki-Martinez, Larry D. Thomas, and Loretta Diane Walker.